-By implementing a Regression Discontinuity Design around the introduction of the reform, I investigate which factors influence households respond when they are given the opportunity to take an extended leave.
-Before turning to the empirical exercise, I briefly present a Becker (1981)-model on division on labor.
-Then, I turn to the role of identity and prescriptions as formulated by Akerlof & Kranton (2000).
-A set of testable predictions come out of this exercise and they are taken to the data.
+I investigate which factors influence households' behavior when they are given the opportunity to take an extended leave, and the long-term impact on the earnings of mothers and fathers.
 I find that mothers increase their leave by 5 weeks while the average leave duration of fathers is unchanged.
-Contrary to what a Becker (1981)-model predicts, estimates are largely unaffected by relative earnings in the household.
-Instead, the results are highly consistent with the notion of gender identity.
+This increases gender inequality in earnings.
+The effect is largest in the initial year but persists.
+Surprisingly, leave duration is largely unaffected by relative earnings in the household.
+Instead, the households behave in a way that is consistent with gender norms.
 I show that women who had a mother with a high labor supply take a shorter leave compared to those who had a stay-at-home mother.
 Moreover, I document peer effects among sisters.
-Women with a sister in the reform treatment group take on average take a 1.1 weeks longer leave compared to those with a sister in the reform control group.
+Women with a sister in the reform treatment group take on average take 1.1 weeks longer leave compared to those with a sister in the reform control group.
 This corresponds to peer effects of 17 %.
-Importantly, all these women give birth at least 9 months after the reform was introduced and face identical institutional settings.
-The reform induces a change in behavior among mothers, and I argue that the extended leave duration creates new prescriptions associated with motherhood.
-These new prescriptions are transmitted via sisters and show up here as peer effects.

-While both the reform effects and the peer effects are highly consistent with the notion of gender identity, it is possible to imagine other factors that could drive parts of these results.
-Such factors include biology, information transmission, and consumption externalities and I discuss each of these factors in detail below.
-While biology - including breastfeeding or unobservable differences across men and women - could drive the overall reform effect, it is difficult to see how this explains the heterogeneity by maternal labor supply and the peer effects.
+The reform induces a change in behavior among mothers, and I argue this translates into new prescriptions regarding mothers' time allocation.
+This is transmitted via sisters and shows up here as peer effects.
+While the reform effects, heterogeneous results, and peer effects are highly consistent with the notion of gender norms, it is possible to imagine other factors that could drive parts of these results.
+Such factors include comparative advantages, information transmission, and consumption externalities and I discuss each of these factors in detail below.
+Comparative advantages - including biological factors, such as breastfeeding and unobservable differences across men and women - are a key potential explanation for different time allocations across men and women, and could explain the overall reform effect.
+I infer the comparative advantages that would be implied from the observed time allocation to correspond.
+Moreover, it is difficult to see how this explains the heterogeneity in maternal labor supply and peer effects.
 Information transmission and consumption externalities can explain the peer effects but fail to provide a useful explanation for the reform effects.
-Importantly, gender identity is the only explanation useful for understanding both the reform and peer effects
+Importantly, gender norms is the only explanation useful for understanding both the reform and peer effects.